Rectangular Pyramid Surface Area Calculator

 For hipped roof shingles on non-square buildings.

-A rectangular pyramid has a rectangular base and four triangular faces — two congruent pairs (NOT all four congruent like a square pyramid).
+A rectangular pyramid has a rectangular base and four triangular faces in two congruent pairs.
+They are NOT all four the same, which is the one way this differs from a square pyramid and the source of every mistake made with it.

 SA = l × w + l × √(h² + (w/2)²) + w × √(h² + (l/2)²)